qwilka/qwilka.github.io/_posts/2018-04-29-python-learning-program.md

 ---
 layout: post
-title: "Beginning to learn to program with Python"
+title: "Learn to program with Python"
 date: 2018-04-29
 ---